Unity-Technologies/ziva-vfx-utils/docs/scenepanel2.rst

 1. **Menubar**

-   Menubar contains most of the functionalities to work with your Ziva VFX scene.
+   Menubar contains most of the functionalities to work with the Ziva VFX scene.

 2. **Toolbar**